 Firstly, it must be satisfied that the information likely to be disclosed falls within one of the accepted categories of exempt information under the Local Government Act 1972.
 Paragraph 3 of the revised Schedule 12A of the 1972 Act exempts information which relates to the financial or business affairs of the investment managers which is commercially sensitive to the investment managers.
-The officer responsible for this item believes that this information falls within the exemption under paragraph 3 and this has been confirmed by the Council's Information Compliance Manager.
+Paragraph 5 of the revised Schedule 12A of the 1972 Act exempts information which a claim to legal professional privilege could be maintained in legal proceedings.
+The officer responsible for this item believes that the information in appendix 1, 2 and 4 falls within the exemption under paragraph 3 and appendix 3 falls within the exemption under paragraph 5.
+This has been confirmed by the Council's Information Compliance Manager.